shower/shower/packages/shower/README.md

 1. Built on HTML, CSS and vanilla JavaScript
 2. Works in all modern browsers
 3. Themes are separated from engine
-4. Modular and extensible
-5. Fully keyboard accessible
+4. Fully keyboard accessible
-6. Printable to PDF
+5. Printable to PDF

 [See it in action](http://shwr.me/).
 Includes [Ribbon](https://github.com/shower/ribbon/) and [Material](https://github.com/shower/material/) themes, and [core](https://github.com/shower/core/) with plugins.